MrDay2Day/Next-Express-tRPC/README.md

 - **Socket.IO:** A library for real-time, bidirectional communication between the client and server, enabling features like chat, notifications, and live updates.
 - **Redis:** An in-memory data store used as a message broker for Socket.IO, providing efficient pub/sub messaging.
 - **tRPC:** A type-safe procedure call remote procedure call (RPC) protocol, simplifying data fetching and mutations across your frontend and backend.
+- **Cloudflare Workers:** Deploy application on Cloudflare Workers.
+(NextJs & NextJs APIs Only - This is a stateless deployment express server & services cannot be deployed, Next Middleware are disabled and should be removed.)

 ## Key Features: